tiprankstipranks

 Changed

-Before obtaining regulatory approval from the FDA or other comparable regulatory authorities outside the United States for the sale of our pharmaceutical product candidates, we must demonstrate through pre-clinical studies and clinical trials, that our product candidates are both safe and effective for use in each target indication and population.
+Before obtaining regulatory approval from the FDA or other comparable regulatory authorities outside the United States for the sale of our pharmaceutical product candidates, we must demonstrate through pre-clinical studies and clinical trials that our product candidates are both safe and effective for use in each target indication and population.
 Obtaining marketing authorization for our devices may also require pre-clinical and clinical trials.
 Pre-clinical and clinical trials are difficult to design and implement, and can take many years to complete, and their ultimate outcome is uncertain.
 Failure can occur at any time during the pre-clinical study and clinical trial processes.
 Accordingly, there is a high risk of failure, and we may never succeed in obtaining regulatory approval or marketing authorization of our product candidates.
 We may experience numerous unforeseen events during, or as a result of, clinical trials that could delay or prevent receipt of regulatory approval or marketing authorization, or our ability to commercialize our product candidates, including for example, issues with study execution including timely access to study drugs; inability to recruit and enroll study subjects; failure of our product candidates in pre-clinical studies or clinical trials to demonstrate safety and efficacy; receipt of feedback from the FDA or other regulatory authorities that require us to modify the design of our clinical trials; and negative or inconclusive clinical trial results that may require us to conduct additional clinical trials or abandon certain research and/or development programs.
 We may be required to conduct additional pre-clinical studies, clinical trials or other testing of our product candidates beyond those that we currently contemplate, or we may be unable to successfully complete pre-clinical studies or clinical trials of our product candidates or other testing in a timely manner.
 If the results of these studies, trials or tests are not positive (or are only modestly positive), or if there are safety concerns, we may incur unplanned costs, as well as delays in our efforts to obtain regulatory approval or marketing authorization.
 Even if we receive such approval, it may be more limited or restrictive than anticipated or be subject to additional post-marketing testing requirements.

 Innovation / R&D - Risk 2

-We have limited in-house discovery and early research capabilities and will continue to rely on future acquisitions, partnerships and collaborations to expand our innovative pipeline and early discovery and research capabilities, which may limit our ability to discover or develop new products or expand our existing products into new markets to replace the sales of products that lose patent protection, and therefore we may not be able to maintain our current levels of profitability.
+We have limited in-house discovery and limited cash to pursue early research capabilities and any expansion of our innovative pipeline and early discovery and research capabilities through future external acquisitions, partnerships and collaborations, which may limit our ability to discover or develop new products or expand our existing products into new markets to replace the sales of products that lose patent protection.

-Trade Secrets3 | 7.0%
+Trade Secrets3 | 6.5%

 Trade Secrets - Risk 1